bu-ist/coding-standards/css-and-sass/README.md

 # Coding in the spirit of our standards

-We beleive, above all, that code should be predictable, easy to maintain, and easy to understand.
-While we're written rules to help support these ideas, we recognize that no two designers or developers will come up with the same solution to the same problem.
+We believe that code should be predictable, easy to maintain, and easy to understand.
+While our standards are intended to help support these ideas, we recognize that no two designers or developers will come up with the exact same solution to the same problem.
 It's up to you to code not just to the letter of the law, but the spirit of the law.
 And if you find any rules that go against what we're trying to accomplish, don't be afraid to challenge them [here](https://github.com/bu-ist/coding-standards/issues) and start a discussion so we can improve them.

 ### Code should be predictable.

 Your project works alongside a complex ecosystem of plugins, frameworks, and content.
 In order to be able to update these things in a timely manner, everyone's code has to behave predictably and reliably.
-We do this by:
+We do this with:

 * [Naming everything consistently](#semantics) (Needs review)
 * [Prohibiting overly specific rules](#specificity) (SASS nesting rules should reference this)
-* Restricting custom styles on certain classes (NEW ADDITION - restrict grid and utility classes)
+* Prohibiting overrides on certain classes (NEW ADDITION - restrict grid and utility classes)
-* Reusing common components throughout our code (NEW ADDITION FOR SASS - explains when to @extend in SASS)

 ### Code should be easy to maintain.